-The Portfolio Analytics menu is circled in the screenshot above.
+The Wealthscope menu is circled in the screenshot above.
 It separates features into four groups: Portfolios, Simulation, Planning, and Tools.

 SEE PORTFOLIO INFORMATION

-Your Streamer portfolio data is automatically retrieved and populated in Portfolio Analytics.
+Your Streamer portfolio data is automatically retrieved and populated in Wealthscope.
 Select a portfolio tab to see a portfolio dashboard.
 The dashboard displays your portfolio's asset allocation as well as select security data.

 Please note that only the following securities will be analyzed: Canadian and U.S. stocks, Canadian and U.S. ETFs, and Canadian mutual funds.
 All other securities will be excluded from the analysis.